Two-stage deep learning framework for the restoration of incomplete-ring PET images: Conclusion and Discussion

 Looking toward future improvements, several avenues can close these gaps.
+The most important work is extending our validation to a broader range of pathological uptake patterns.
+Focal lesions and tumours should be prioritized as in-beam therapy monitoring is one of the most common applications of incomplete-ring PET.
+This situation usually involves patients with active tumours whose uptake patterns differ significantly from the healthy and neurodegenerative cases studied here.
+Liu et al.~\cite{liu2019partial} additionally evaluated recovery coefficients for grey matter, white matter, and two artificially inserted lesions.
+We plan to use similar data in future work to help evaluate the hallucination risk of our method and to better understand its performance on pathological cases.
 Collecting list-mode data on physical PET systems—ideally including scanners with deliberately inactive modules—will provide the experimental evidence needed for clinical translation.
-Broadening the test set to whole-body studies and scans containing lesions will demonstrate wider applicability.
-Migrating the workflow to a GATE-based simulation pipeline would align the study with established practice and enhance credibility.
 To preserve inter-slice relationships without incurring a full 3-D memory cost, hybrid approaches that add recurrent or transformer-style attention across slices merit exploration.
 Introducing physics-informed constraints during training could further narrow the gap between simulated and real acquisitions.
+Migrating the workflow to a GATE-based simulation pipeline would align the study with established practice and enhance credibility.
 Finally, larger and more diverse datasets may unlock the full potential of transformer-driven architectures such as UNETR or TransUNet, which showed only marginal advantages in the present, more limited setting.